jeetsukumaran/fuzzysnake/README.rst

-Instead of opening the selected path in an editor, you can also execute a custom command on it using the '`-c`'/'`--execute-command`' option, or open the path in the system default application using the '`o`'/'`--open`' option.
+Instead of opening the selected path in an editor, you can also execute a custom command on it using the '`-c`'/'`--execute-command`' option, or open the path in the type-specific system default application using the '`o`'/'`--open`' option.
 These are discussed in more detail below.

 Customizing the Match Mode
 --------------------------